spencertipping/tau/doc/pi-phi.md

 Each immediate is inlined as a `πf<1>` that is prepended to the resulting function.
 This results in immediates being present above stack arguments.
 As a result, arguments must be ordered like this:

 ```
-meta* (const | immed)* stack*
+meta* stack* (const | immed)*
 ```

-Immediate and stack arguments are unpacked top-to-bottom.
-This means immediates are prepended right-to-left, then all arguments are unpacked in interpreter stack order (with interspersed constants as appropriate).
+This works because immediate and stack arguments are popped right-to-left.

 ### Auto-constructing a `πf<N>`